IrinaAlexeeva/mlproject/README.md

 ### Student performance prediction
+This is an end to end ML project.

 # Problem statement
-This project understands how the student's performance (test scores) is affected by other variables such as Gender, Ethnicity, Parental level of education, Lunch and Test preparation course.
+This project understands how the student's performance (test scores) is affected by other variables such as Gender, Ethnicity, Parental level of education.
+The scope is to create a production level code train and deploy.

 # Data
 Dataset Source - https://www.kaggle.com/datasets/spscientist/students-performance-in-exams?datasetId=74977